All Episodes

 And that's why it fell apart, because it wasn't true.

-But in the 19th century, and the one that Newton put us on, which was accidental in the 18th century, he tried to put us on a gold and silver standard, but all the silver kept getting exported to the continent and then to India and China because it fetched a higher price.
+But in the 19th century, in the one that Newton put us on, which was accidental in the 18th century, he tried to put us on a gold and silver standard, but all the silver kept getting exported to the continent and then to India and China because it fetched a higher price.

 So the gold standard that the UK was on was accidental.